kdeokar08/AWS-Cloud-Practitioner-Notes/Security.md

 We have security groups and network access layer which by default protect us from ddos attacks. elb is also scalable and wouldn't be prone to slowloris attach aws shield.

+AWS Key Management Service (AWS KMS)
+    To encrypt data at rest or in transit, keys are offered.
+Amazon Inspector
+    Improves the security and compliance of applications by running automated security assessments.
+Amazon GuardDuty
+    intelligent threat detection for your AWS infrastructure and resources